 - 1 small onion finely diced

-- 375 grams box of whole grain spaghetti about 12 oz, broken in half
+- 375 grams box of whole grain spaghetti (about 13 oz)

-- Add spaghetti, diced tomatoes and tomato vegetable cocktail.
-Bring to a simmer over medium-high heat and then reduce to medium heat.
+- Add broth and crushed tomatoes.
+Bring to a simmer over medium-high heat and then dry spaghetti and reduce to medium heat.
 Cover and cook for 10-15 minutes until pasta is cooked, stirring often to keep spaghetti from clumping.
 (If sauce thickens too quickly and pasta is not yet cooked, simply add another ¼-½ cup broth and keep cooking)

 - When pasta is cooked, taste and adjust seasonings as desired.
 Optional: add 1 teaspoon granulated sugar if tomatoes are bitter.

 - Serve with shredded Parmesan cheese and fresh basil as desired.

 Want to save this recipe?